OpenCPIsland/KeyChainWindows/instructions.md

    - Select **Build** → **Build Solution** (or press `Ctrl+Shift+B`).
    - The output DLL file will be created in the `Debug` or `Release` folder, depending on your selected configuration.

+5. **Place the DLL in the Client Directory**:
+   - After building the DLL, locate the outputted file in your build directory.
+   - Place the DLL in your custom-built Club Penguin Island client directory:
+     - Navigate to your **CP Island_Data/Plugins/x86_64/** folder.
+     - Copy the outputted DLL into this folder.

 ## 4. Target Architecture

 Ensure that you are building the DLL for the correct target architecture: